Case of missing children tied to doomsday beliefs, 3 deaths

 But that was before she reportedly declared herself a god sent to prepare the world for an imminent apocalypse.
 Before three untimely deaths of people surrounding her.
 Before her children went missing.

-Seven-year-old Joshua "JJ" Vallow and his 17-year-old sister, Tylee Ryan, haven't been seen since September.
+Joshua "JJ" Vallow, 7, and his sister Tylee Ryan, 17, haven't been seen since September.
 After fleeing from Idaho to Hawaii during an investigation, Vallow, 46, was arrested Thursday on charges of felony child abandonment — a milestone in a case that spans several states and is filled with bizarre twists.

 "If somebody two years ago would have said this is what's going to happen with Lori, I never would have believed it," JJ's grandfather, Larry Woodcock, said last month when he announced a $20,000 reward for information leading to the children.
 "I don't know what caused this conversion.
 You don't go from being mother of the year, mother of a special needs child, to being a person who won't even tell you where she is at, where he is, where they are at."